Gregory D. Prysock

-Greg Prysock is the managing partner of the North Florida offices of Morgan & Morgan, and is also a member of the firm’s Executive Committee.
-He was raised in Florida and attended the University of Florida, where he received his Bachelor of Science degree in 1991.
+Greg Prysock was raised in Florida and attended the University of Florida, where he received his Bachelor of Science degree in 1991.
 He then attended the University of Florida College of Law, graduating with honors in 1995.

 Mr. Prysock began his legal career working for a statewide civil trial defense firm, specializing in medical malpractice, nursing home, catastrophic personal injury and wrongful death cases.
 In 1999, he joined Morgan & Morgan and began pursuing claims on behalf of clients injured by the negligence of others.
 Since joining the firm, he has represented hundreds of clients and their families helped them obtain multiple verdicts in excess of a million dollars.

-In 2006, the Florida Bar awarded Mr. Prysock the distinction of Board-Certified Civil Trial Attorney, an honor given to less than 2% of all attorneys practicing in the State of Florida.
-This certification is the highest level of recognition by the Florida Bar in the area of Civil Trial Litigation.
-For the past several years, Florida Trend Magazine has recognized Mr. Prysock as one of its statewide “Legal Elite Attorneys”, and Law & Politics Magazine selected him as one of its “Florida Super Lawyers.”
+Since 2006, the Florida Bar has recognized Mr. Prysock as a Board-Certified Civil Trial Attorney, an honor given to less than 2% of all attorneys practicing in the State of Florida.
+This certification is the highest level of distinction by the Florida Bar in the area of Civil Trial Litigation.
+Florida Trend Magazine has recognized Mr. Prysock as one of its statewide “Legal Elite Attorneys”, and Law & Politics Magazine has selected him as one of its “Florida Super Lawyers” annually for the past decade.

 Mr. Prysock serves on the Advisory Board for the Make-a-Wish Foundation of North Florida, providing wishes to children with life-threatening illnesses.
-He also is a Board of Director of Jacksonville Area Legal Aid, a nonprofit organization dedicated to providing legal assistance to low income and other special needs individuals.
+He also previously served as a Board of Director of Jacksonville Area Legal Aid, a nonprofit organization dedicated to providing legal assistance to low income and other special needs individuals.

 - Personal Injury